jupyterhub/dockerspawner/docs/source/docker-image.md

 always include the `:hash` tag part when specifying the image.

-## Hot to build your own Docker image
+## How to build your own Docker image
 You can also build your own image.
 The only requirements for an image to be used with JupyterHub: